 You can also use this dressing on traditional coleslaw which is typically a mix of red cabbage, green cabbage and carrot.

-What goes well with broccoli slaw?
+What foods go well with broccoli slaw?

 My favorite way to eat broccoli slaw or coleslaw is with seasoned or waffle fries.
 I take my fries and dip them in the coleslaw and oh my goodness… my mouth is seriously watering right now just typing this.
 You just gotta try it.
 It’s kinda like the fries dipped in a chocolate milkshake thing but ever so slightly more healthy.